letscooee/code-culture/code-review/after-merge-request.md

 2. Each individual character, word, and line that has been changed in this MR was self-reviewed for DRYness & quality.
 3. No print statements, unnecessary logs are left in the MR.
 4. No commented code are kept in the branch/MR.
-5. Code linting are performed.
+5. Code linting are performed i.e. code formatting are optimized as per linting rules.
 6. All the general rules of specific language or framework was followed and checked.
 For example-
    1. [General](../general/README.md) rules like code indentation.
    2. [HTML](../html/README.md)'s general rules & other standards are followed..